FREE Car Insurance Comparison

 This doesn’t necessarily mean that each individual motorist earns this amount, but it describes the average income earned per household.
 A household, on average, has two incomes.
 It could be a combination of up to two incomes.

-What does household income have to do with car insurance?
+What does household income have to do with car insurance in Miami Beach?

 When we look at car insurance in terms of household income, we think of how car insurance impacts our finances.